Egor, A-Level graduate

 I’m excited about the education, the laboratory work, the research and the new fields of study – like polymer chemistry, which I am currently interested in.
 I looking forward to discussing ideas.
 I believe that apart from education in your respective field, university should also give you the opportunity to speak your mind without fear that you will be silenced or judged.
 I’m sure there will be something like a debate society – I was part of one at my old UK school.

-Overall, this year was much harder than last year; preparing to achieve A*A*A was obviously very difficult.
-Last year I only took one module of Further Mathematics – FP1.
-This year, however, I had to take 5 modules of Further Mathematics.
+Overall, this last was much harder than AS; preparing to achieve A*A*A was obviously very difficult.
+For AS, I only took one module of Further Mathematics – FP1.
+Last year, however, I had to take 5 modules of Further Mathematics.
 Chemistry was also much more difficult and relied on you remembering much more.
 I’m a lot better at understanding things than memorizing them, but you can’t understand the colours of the different compounds, you have to remember them.
 Aside from the academics, writing a personal statement was very difficult.
 It’s probably much easier for someone who does humanities to write a personal statement.
 I had to sell myself, but at the same time not show off.
 It was very difficult to write a text, in English, that would impress universities.
 For those planning to take their A-levels, I’d also say that you need to make sure that you speak fluently, or that you can understand a native speaker.
 I don’t think most Russian schools can give you the necessary level of English.
 It’s not just understanding the teachers, it’s the books, exams.
 For those studying AS, I’d say that it’s not over.
 AS is much easier than A2.Другие новости Algorithm A*